 What is Day One Sync?

-Day One Sync is a free service for syncing and backing up your Day One journal on all of your Mac and iOS devices.
+Day One Sync is our service for syncing and backing up your Day One journal on all of your Mac and iOS devices.

 Why did you create Day One Sync?

 - Stability and reliability.
 Dropbox and iCloud were never 100% successful for all of our users.
 On Dropbox we had continued challenges with duplicate entries appearing in journals.
 On iCloud, we had problems with data loss.
 With both services, when things went wrong, we were at the mercy of systems beyond our control that weren’t tailor-made for Day One data.
 Understandably, our technical requirements and product roadmap aren't the same as either iCloud or Dropbox’s so we don’t expect them to change their services to meet our data’s needs.
 With our own service, we can quickly respond to changing needs and bugs that might arise.

 - Platform expansion and new features.
 Shared journals, a web version, robust APIs, and more features are dependent upon our having our own backend and sync services.
 It’s been far more expensive for us to do this, but we felt it is worth the investment for the sake of future features and continuing to expand the Day One platform.

 - Security.
 We've architected Day One Sync to securely store your data.
 In the future, we'll be offering end-to-end encryption on top of our current server-side encryption.